davidjamesbeck/slexil/README.md

 # slexil
-Software  Linking Elan Xml to Illuminated Language
+Software Linking Elan Xml to Illuminated Language (SLEXIL)

 This software is a webapp designed to convert ELAN time-aligned transcription files to animated HTML that allows for continuous highlighted or line by line playback of texts.
 Texts can be prepared in 2 line (text-translation) or 4 line (text, interlinearization, translation) format, and supports the addition of an additional transcription line and a translation into a second language.
 The software runs on a remote server and is accessed by users via a web-browser and ordinary internet connection.
-An instance of SLEXIl is currently running at slexil.artsrn.ualberta.ca
+An instance of SLEXIL is currently running at slexil.artsrn.ualberta.ca

 Running SLEXIL offline